craftcms/gatsby-source-craft/README.md

 Once everything’s cached on this first run, subsequent builds will apply delta changes and be much faster.
 (If Craft’s project config is changed or you run `gatsby clean`, the entire site will be sourced again.)

-#### Applying Directives and Craft-Specific Filtering
+#### Applying Directives

-TODO: explain what directives are

-The most common scenario for adjusting the generated fragments is for creating custom fields or applying directives.
+The most common scenario for adjusting the generated fragments is for creating custom fields or applying [directives](https://graphql.org/learn/queries/#directives).
 Since directives are applied when Craft returns the data, they cannot be applied after Gatsby already has it.
 The same is true for applying filters that only Craft would know how to process.

+See Craft’s list of available [GraphQL directives](https://craftcms.com/docs/3.x/graphql.html#list-of-available-directives) for more on what’s available.

 Using [image transforms](https://craftcms.com/docs/3.x/image-transforms.html), for example, would require generating them when sourcing the data.
 Here we’ve modified the custom `frontPageThumb` asset field to specifically return a URL for an image pre-cropped to 400 pixels square: